Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Short Sale Process Is Not a Simple Listing

 When you are underwater, selling requires lender approval of a short sale — an agreement to accept less than the full outstanding balance as satisfaction of the debt.
-This is a separate application process, with its own documentation requirements, its own timeline, and its own approval process that is completely independent of whatever a buyer agrees to pay.
+A short sale package is a 12 C.F.R. § 1024.41 loss mitigation application.
+The completeness standard of § 1024.41(b)(2)(i)(B), the 30-day evaluation requirement of § 1024.41(c), the § 1024.41(g) dual-tracking restriction on continued foreclosure activity, and the § 1024.41(h) appeal right all apply.
+This is a separate application process from any modification application, with its own documentation requirements, its own timeline, and its own approval process that is completely independent of whatever a buyer agrees to pay.

 The short sale process typically takes 3 to 6 months.
-It requires submitting a complete package to the lender's loss mitigation department — financial statements, hardship documentation, a listing agreement, and a purchase contract.
-The lender reviews the package, orders a broker price opinion or appraisal to determine whether the proposed sale price is acceptable, and issues a decision.
-If declined, the process starts over.
+It requires submitting a complete § 1024.41 package to the lender's loss mitigation department — financial statements, hardship documentation, a listing agreement, and a purchase contract.
+The lender reviews the package, orders a broker price opinion or appraisal to determine whether the proposed sale price is acceptable, and issues a decision under § 1024.41(c).
+If declined, the § 1024.41(h) 14-day appeal right is available.
 If approved, there are specific closing conditions that must be met exactly or the approval is rescinded.

 Running this process while also managing a real estate transaction — keeping a buyer interested through a 3 to 6 month lender review — while simultaneously managing an active foreclosure timeline is one of the most logistically complex situations a homeowner can face.
 It requires coordination across the lender's loss mitigation team, a real estate agent, a buyer, and a title company, all against a foreclosure clock that does not pause for any of it.